NehaSathish/News_Recommendation/README.md

 The scraped news is appended to a mongo db database.

-Preprocessing is done on evry articles to reduce word space.
+Preprocessing is done on every article to reduce word space.

 The article is represented in an effective vector representation, which is used in similarity computation.